The Executive Committee of Senate

 Geoff Schreiner

-Head of Faculty Entrepreneurship and Economic Transformation (FEET)
+Faculty Entrepreneurship and Economic Transformation (FEET)

 Geoff Schreiner holds a Master’s degree in the Sociology of Work from Warwick University (UK), which he completed in 1987 following his studies at the University of the Witwatersrand.
 Throughout his career, Geoff has been deeply involved in the labour movement and played a significant role in the National Peace Accord, for which he was honored with the Martin Luther King Peace Prize.
 Geoff’s expertise extends to manufacturing and supply chain best practices and digital transformation in business.
 As an APICS Senior Supply Chain Professional, he has continually expanded his knowledge in these areas, staying at the forefront of industry trends.
 In 1996, Geoff established Performance Solutions Africa (PSA), focusing on management development and operational efficiency.
 PSA, which remains operational today, primarily caters to the educational and small business sectors.
 Additionally, Geoff spent 12 years at Competitive Capabilities International, where he held the position of Global Products Director.
 In this role, he was responsible for developing and distributing operations and supply chain best practices on a digital platform, catering to leading global corporations.
 In late 2021, Geoff joined Cornerstone Institute, assuming leadership in developing the Business Studies unit.
 His primary objective is to provide globally relevant teaching and learning experiences that prepare students for the rapidly changing landscape of the new world of work.